Root House Museum

-Built in 1845 by early settlers Hannah and William Root, the Root House is one of just a few buildings that survived Sherman’s Atlanta Campaign.
-The house used as a single-family residence until the 1940’s when it was divided into apartments.
+Built in 1845 by early settlers Hannah and William Root, the Root House is one of just a few buildings that survived Sherman’s Atlanta Campaign and is one of the oldest surviving houses in Marietta.
+The house was used as a single-family residence until the 1940’s when it was divided into apartments.

 By the late 1980’s, the house was in disrepair and scheduled for demolition.
 When it was found to be one of the oldest buildings in Marietta, it was purchased by the Cobb Landmarks and Historical Society and restored to it’s 1845 appearance.